Title: Stock broker, builder, last manager/board member of Mount Moriah Cemetery

 Running a cemetery wasn’t what young Rash had in mind after his high school graduation.
 Some dates in his timeline are missing from that point until his father’s death but one major event was when he married Carol Ann Deese in 1958.
 Presumably he furthered his education but, like his father, the first marriage only lasted a few years.

 Horatio had the burden of balancing his full-time job, his family life, and taking the helm of a 112-year-old cemetery that was in a densely urban area, where life was far different from his.
-Things were dramatically different from 30 years earlier when his father worked at the cemetery as a young office manager.
+He certainly must have asked his mother to continue to help with day-to-day affairs.
+How dramatically different the culture was from 30 years earlier when his father worked at the cemetery as a young office manager.

 Changing Times